 - The City of Boise has expressed objections to the original approval as well as this most recent amendment, stating that: “The Council continues to believe that development of this intensity should be limited to existing cities where infrastructure exists to accommodate this level of development."
 The City of Boise lists concerns about land use, transportation, and wastewater treatment.

 - The subdivision will destroy critical wildlife habitat.
-Among others, WildLands Defense believes Boise Hunter Homes's wildlife mitigation plan is insufficient.
+WildLands Defense believes Boise Hunter Homes's wildlife mitigation plan is insufficient.
 The plan calls for off-site easements in lieu of direct on-site mitigation and 520 acres of off-site easements.
 Their conservation easement plan is just as insufficient.
 Boise Hunter Homes will provide $20,000 for a conservation fund with one catch: the $20,000 is a loan that must be repaid.

 To accommodate this development, State Highway 55 would have to be widened to a four-lane highway.
 Many members of the community, including the North End Neighborhood Association are worried about the traffic burden this development would place on neighboring communities.
 Since no public transportation option is available, the other roads leading to the Dry Creek Valley - Cartwright Road, Dry Creek Road, Seaman's Gulch Road, and Hill Road - would also become congested with cars as the thousands of people who live in this subdivision commute to and from neighboring cities.
-The subdivision is estimated to generate 20,518 new car trips DAILY.
+The subdivision is estimated to generate 20,518 net new car trips daily.